mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 ```

 !!! note "Info"
-    Please note that if the flow constraints are set to `minFromBus = 0.0` and `maxFromBus = 0.0` for the corresponding branch, JuliGrid will omit the corresponding inequality constraint at the from-bus end of the branch.
+    If the branch flow limits are set to `minFromBus = 0.0` and `maxFromBus = 0.0` for the corresponding branch, JuliGrid will omit the corresponding inequality constraint.

 By employing the [`updateBranch!`](@ref updateBranch!) function, we have the ability to modify these specific constraints, for example:
 ```@example DCOptimalPowerFlow